callum1h3/gmod_player_rts/README.md

 How I ran multiple accounts at the same time is using a program called Sandboxie but you can use virtual box.
 The accounts have to be bought accounts because you cant run mutliple gmod accounts at the same time via family share.

+This counts as a cheat because you need to inject it onto a server via GLua Loader or some other injector and you would need to do this on all of the accounts you have on the server.